U5732/ExpectedNodes/README.md

 #### INPUTFILE

 The input file should contain a list of undirected unweighted links with a community.
-A links with a community should be in the format: Source, Target, Community For a triangle with 2 communities:
+A links with a community should be in the format: Source, Target, Community.
+For a triangle with 2 communities:
 ```
 1 2 1
 1 3 1
 2 3 2
-...

 ```
 The entry could be space or tab separated.
 You can generate toy example entry file.
 See Examples generation.

 ### Arguments